SuffolkLITLab/legal-tech-class/class/docs/classes/small-firms/assignments.md

 with it.
 Sign up here.

-You may find the following websites a good resource for identifying free tools, but please expand your reach!
+You may find the following websites a good resource for identifying free tools, but please expand your search!

 * https://techindex.law.stanford.edu/
 * https://www.lawsitesblog.com/